Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Conclusions

 \section{Conclusions}

-In this work we have studied, for the first time on real data, the sensitivity of ARF, a new 2D observable that measures matter tracers' redshift angular deviations as a cosmological probe, to the local primordial non-Gaussianity parameter $f_{\rm NL}$.
-Using the Quaia QSO catalog, constructed from Gaia and unWISE data, we have extended a previous analysis in which $f_{\rm NL}$ was measured from the Quaia QSO density and its cross-correlation with the $Planck$ PR4 CMB lensing to include ARF as an additional cosmological probe.
+In this work we studied for the first time on real data the sensitivity of ARFs -- a new 2D observable that measures matter tracers' redshift angular deviations as a cosmological probe -- to the PNG parameter $f_{\rm NL}$.
+Using the Quaia QSO catalog, constructed from Gaia and unWISE data, we extended a previous analysis in which $f_{\rm NL}$ was measured from Quaia QSO density cross-correlated with the $Planck$ PR4 CMB lensing to include ARFs as an additional cosmological probe.

-We have developed an analysis pipeline based on a modification of the \texttt{CAMB} Boltzmann code, and we have used that theoretical model to generate correlated simulations of the three fields involved in our analysis: CMB lensing, density and ARF.
-To deal with the possible presence of systematics in the auto power spectra of density and ARF we have implemented scale cuts in the analysis and fitted a power law model to the measured auto power spectra to generate a realistic covariance matrix.
+We developed an analysis pipeline based on a modification of the \texttt{CAMB} Boltzmann code, and we used that theoretical model to generate correlated simulations of the three fields involved in our analysis: CMB lensing, density, and ARFs.
+To deal with the possible systematics in the auto-power spectra of density and ARFs, we implemented scale cuts in the analysis and fit a power-law model to the measured auto power spectra to generate a realistic covariance matrix.

-Assuming the universality relation with $p=1$, just from the Quaia ARF and their cross-correlation with the $Planck$ CMB lensing, we have obtained $f_{\rm NL} = -43^{+50}_{-44}$.
-We have also measured $f_{\rm NL} = -25^{+19}_{-17}$ from the Quaia density and its cross-correlation with $Planck$ lensing, a constraint that is fully consistent with the results in \cite{fabbian2025}.
-By combining Quaia density, ARF and their respective CMB lensing cross-correlations, we obtain as joint constraint $f_{\rm NL} = -3 \pm 14$, which represents a $\sim$ 25\% improvement thanks to the addition of ARF.
-Despite the internal tensions on the measured galaxy bias parameters from different observables, we have checked that our constraint is robust enough against the different assumptions for the evolution of the galaxy bias, including fitting an independent effective bias model for ARF.
-Our result is the second tightest constraint on $f_{\rm NL}$ using LSS two-point functions to date, and the most precise obtained from projected 2D summary statistics.
+Assuming the universality relation with $p=1$, solely from Quaia ARFs cross-correlated with the $Planck$ CMB lensing, we obtain $f_{\rm NL} = -43^{+50}_{-44}$.
+We also measure $f_{\rm NL} = -25^{+19}_{-17}$ from the Quaia density cross-correlated with $Planck$ lensing, a constraint that is fully consistent with the results in \cite{fabbian2025}.
+By combining Quaia density, ARFs, and their respective CMB lensing cross-correlations, we obtain as a joint constraint $f_{\rm NL} = -3 \pm 14$, which represents a $\sim$ 25\% improvement thanks to the addition of ARFs.
+If we do not include the ARF - CMB lensing cross-correlation for the sake of a better goodness-of-fit, we measure $f_{\rm NL} = -5^{+16}_{-15}$, yet again improving the constraints from Quaia density and CMB lensing by $\sim 17\%$ .
+Despite the internal tensions on the measured galaxy bias parameters from different observables, we verified that our constraint is robust enough against the different assumptions for the evolution of the galaxy bias, including fitting an independent effective bias model for ARFs.
+Our result is the second tightest constraint on $f_{\rm NL}$ using two-point LSS functions to date and the most precise obtained from projected 2D summary statistics.